 Baby Boomer Adventures in Rome

 If you’re looking for tips on baby boomer adventures in Rome, Italy, you’ve come to the right place.
 Read on to add this trip to your bucket list.
 After covering Italy quite extensively over the years, including writing our Italy Travel Planner, it’s clear that we love to get off the beaten path in this […]

 Travel Tips for Venice from a First-time Visitor

 Is this your first time in Venice?
 The Floating City has been a top Italian destination for well, forever.
 Recently, the Venice has made headlines for its efforts to crack down on rampant tourism that has overrun the iconic city for decades.
-However, that doesn’t mean you can’t enjoy a responsible trip to Venice these days.
-Today’s guest contributor, Kris Bordessa from Attainable Sustainable, […]
+However, that doesn’t mean you can’t enjoy a responsible trip to Venice these […]

 They say that you haven’t really seen Italy until you’ve seen Florence.
 This gorgeous town is where the Renaissance period began and today, Florence is very much a work of art in itself.
 Sure, it’s an incredibly popular tourist area, but its full-on Italian splendor and sophistication will leave you breathless nonetheless.
 Today’s guest contributor, […]